Scylla et Glaucus: Act 3

 The setting is the edge of the sea.
-Scylla realizes that despite everything, she is in love with Glaucus.
+Scylla realises that despite everything, she is in love with Glaucus.
 The lovers reunite, which leads, naturally, to a party.
 Glaucus calls upon all of the sea gods and urges them to sing his victory.
 The party is disturbed by Circe, who comes down to the scene in a cloud.
 She ends the act with an anger-filled monologue.

 Act 4

 The setting is wild, with Mount Etna erupting in the background.
 Circe makes vain efforts to take back Glaucus.
 Scylla arrives at the scene, and her presence ignites the jealous wrath of Circe.
 Circe pretends to be softened by Glaucus's tears, but only to more surely destroy her rival.
 The moment the two lovers leave, she embarks upon magic incantations to take revenge on Scylla.
-The Moon descends from heaven, transforms into Hecate, and from out of the Underworld brings to Circe "the most deadly poison that the Phlegethon River has ever produced form its shores".
+The Moon descends from heaven, transforms into Hecate, and from out of the Underworld brings to Circe "the most deadly poison that the Phlegethon River has ever produced from its shores".
 It is the poison that will be the instrument of Circe's vengeance.

 Act 5

-The setting is a place prepared for party.
+The setting is a place prepared for a party.
 Glaucus and Scylla exchange tender embraces as well as fears.
 The memory of Circe concerns Scylla, and Glaucus's only task becomes to reassure his lover.
 The people of Sicily come to celebrate the anniversary of the liberation of their country, which had for years been subject to the tyrannical empire of the Cyclops.
 Seeing the fountain Circe poisoned, Glaucus exclaims: "It is in this fountain that I saw your beautiful eyes the first time."
 Scylla looks into the fountain and the poison takes effect.
 Scylla succumbs to Circe's cruel revenge and runs into the sea.
 She dies and turns into a rock in the shape of a woman.
 Circe triumphs, and she finds satisfaction in Glaucus's misery.

 Arias

 Performance history

 Though the opera was not widely acclaimed, it had a successful eighteen-performance run.
-The first was on October 4, 1746, at the Académie royale de musique.
+The first was on 4 October 1746, at the Académie royale de musique.
 After the eighth performance, a ballet-pantomime, a genre that was then very popular, was added at the end of the tragedy.
 It was called Un Jardinier et une Jardinière, or "A Gardener and a Planter".
 In 1747, Jean-Marie Leclair the Younger, brother of the composer, showed the opera at the Academy of Fine Arts in Lyon, directing the orchestra.
 It was performed in this same way in 1750 and in 1755.